 Enrollment assistance:

-Guiding individuals through the enrollment process, which may involve completing applications, submitting necessary documents, and understanding the terms and conditions of the chosen insurance plan.
+Guiding individuals through the enrollment process involves completing applications, submitting necessary documents, and understanding the terms and conditions of the chosen insurance plan.
+Additionally, they ensure that individuals are fully informed every step of the way.

 Providing ongoing support: